top of page

 Hundreds of women's football teams were created nationally.
 This included dozens in the North East, based on munitions and war industries along the rivers Tyne, Wear and Tees, as well as in Darlington and the county of Northumberland.
 The teams played to raise money for charitable causes.
 There were no leagues, just matches arranged between individual sides for an agreed "good cause".

-However, North East England was unique in that a tournament was launched called the Tyne, Wear & Tees Alfred Wood Munition Girls Cup, possibly named after Sunderland businessman Alfred Wood (glass manufacturing) who had died in 1916.
-The Munitionettes' Cup, as it became to be commonly known, would be played for by sides in the region.
+However, North East England was unique in that a tournament was launched called the Tyne, Wear & Tees Alfred Wood Munition Girls Cup, possibly named after Sunderland businessman Alfred Wood (glass manufacturing), who had died in 1916.
+The Munitionettes' Cup, as it came to be commonly known, would be played for by sides in the region.

 On 28 July 1917, they officially formed a regular team, supported by Blyth Spartans AFC, who gave them their famous green and white strip shirts.
 Within nine months, on 30 March 1918, Blyth Spartans Ladies were playing at Newcastle's St. James' Park in the final of The Munitionettes' Cup.